Slow down, Tinderella.

 2. Likewise, use an alternate phone number.

-"We see this as a management tool," Skorick says, noting the facility with which you can block and later unblock a number from contacting you.
+"We see this as a management tool," Founder John Skorick says.
+With MyAKA, you can block and later unblock a member from contacting you.
 MyAKA also allows users to turn on a "do not disturb" option, so that a sexy-texts-at-work scenario never ends up happening.
 "It's peace of mind that at least you're giving out a number that you have some control over."

 Polly Morton, director of special projects at Reputation.com, which helps individuals and businesses influence what shows up in their search results online, takes it a step further.

 "Giving away your home phone number is not only invasive, it's dangerous," she says, reaffirming how easy it is for someone to find your home address—and more—simply based on a phone number.
 "I really like the idea of using an alternate phone number instead."